Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Introduction

 It this paper, we study two typical examples of SCL: SLCoRe with $\ell=\ell_{log}$ and SCoRe with $\ell=\ell_{lin}$.
 All results to be established are based on these two models.
-The main contributions of the paper are summarized as follows: \begin{itemize} \item[I)] We propose a unified framework, SCL, for the problems with discrete or continuous response variables and two datasets.
+The main contributions of the paper are summarized as follows: \begin{itemize} \item[I)] We propose a unified framework, SCL, for the problems with discrete or continuous response variables and two different sets of data.
 It can classify or predict the data in each dataset, and explore the relationship between the two datasets.
-The new model \eqref{005} exploits the sparsity constraints directly, which enables to select a sufficiently small portion of informative features in each dataset provided that $s_{1}$ and $s_{2}$ are small enough. \item[II)] We investigate the first-order necessary and sufficient optimality conditions (see \cref{theo01-suff-necc} and \cref{theo01}) for SCL as well as the existence and the uniqueness of its solution (see \cref{theo04}).
-One of the optimality conditions is associated with the $\alpha$-stationary point seen \cref{def3.1} that allows for algorithmic design conveniently.
+New model \eqref{005} exploits the sparsity constraints directly, which enables to select a sufficiently small portion of informative features in each dataset provided that $s_{1}$ and $s_{2}$ are small enough. \item[II)] We investigate the first-order necessary and sufficient optimality conditions (see Theorem \ref{theo01-suff-necc} and Theorem \ref{theo01}) for SCL as well as the existence and the uniqueness of its solution (see Theorem \ref{theo04}).
+One of the optimality conditions is associated with the $\alpha$-stationary point seen Definition \ref{def3.1} that allows for algorithmic design conveniently.

 \item[III)] We develop a gradient projection Newton algorithm (GPNA) that combines the gradient projection motivated by the $\alpha$-stationary point and the Newton step to accelerate the convergence.
-We prove that GPNA not only converges to a unique local minimizer of the problem \eqref{005} globally (see \cref{global-convergence}) but also has a quadratic convergence rate for SLCoRe and termination within finite steps for SCoRe (see \cref{theo07}) under a mild assumption.
+We prove that GPNA not only converges to a unique local minimizer of problem \eqref{005} globally (see Theorem \ref{global-convergence}) but also has a quadratic convergence rate for SLCoRe and termination within finite steps for SCoRe (see Theorem \ref{theo07}) under a mild assumption.
 These nice convergence properties indicate that our proposed algorithm should behave excellently in terms of high accuracy and speed, which is testified by its outstanding numerical performance. \end{itemize}

+We note that SCL problem (\ref{005}) has a close link to the multi-model problem where multiple models based on the learned data distributions are used to make predictions \cite{Goldfeld1973,Richard1984,Xiao2018,Zhaolei2021}.
+In contrast, SCL focuses on two groups of data not only for the prediction but also for exploring their inter-group relationships.
+To this end, if two groups of data in the dataset are known, then SCL with $c=0$ (namely, no inter-group relationships are investigated) in problem (\ref{005}) can be deemed as a special case of the multi-model problem.